Tools

 • Distance (km)

-• Elevation data status — whether the file contains real elevation data or whether a 5% gradient estimate is being used
+• Elevation data status — whether climb comes from the file or from a route-character estimate (Flat / Typical / Alpine)

 Step 2 — Enter your weights